QuanggCK/65132877_Web2Spring/README.md

 ---

 ## [🧮 ViDuTinhTong](ViDuTinhTong/)
-📌 This assignment helps me to understand how to use method **post** and **get** when displaying the result.
+This assignment helps me to understand how to use method **POST** and **GET** when displaying the result.
-Post will hide the data on the url of the webiste whereas get will show it.
+POST will hide the data on the url of the webiste whereas GET will show it.

 | 📝 Input | 📊 Result |
 |-------------|-------------|